Kirchberg, Luxembourg: Contemporary developments

 Kirchberg has developed into an important cultural hub.
 The partially reconstructed Fort Thüngen, listed along with the rest of the former Fortress of Luxembourg, as a UNESCO World Heritage Site, hosts the Mudam, a museum of modern art opened in 2006.
 Designed by I. M. Pei, it displays works by some of the world's most notable modern artists.
 In close proximity, adjacent to one of the European Parliament's original plenary chambers, is the Philharmonie, Luxembourg's national concert hall.
 The grand auditorium seats over 1,500 people.
 On the eastern edge of the European district, Luxembourg's National Sports and Culture Centre, d'Coque arena contains an Olympic-sized swimming pool and the country's largest indoor arena with seating for 8,300 spectators.

 In north-eastern Kirchberg, the mixed-use complex of the Kirchberg District Centre contains both the offices of the European Commission's statistics body (Note: The office space of the complex is referred to collectively as the "Joseph Bech building"), Eurostat, and an Auchan hypermarket and shopping mall.
 Bordering the complex are the cinema multiplex, Kinepolis Kirchberg, and Luxembourg's national exposition centre, Luxexpo The Box.

 Today, south-western Kirchberg is dominated by the EU institutions and agencies that were the key to its development.
-This includes the Court of Justice of the European Union, the Court of Auditors, parts of the European Commission, the Secretariat of the European Parliament, and the European Investment Bank.
+This includes the Court of Justice of the European Union, the Court of Auditors, the European Public Prosecutor's Office, parts of the European Commission, the Secretariat of the European Parliament, and the European Investment Bank.
 Additionally, the European School, Luxembourg I provides an education to the children of staff working within the EU bodies.
 Kirchberg's association with the Court of Justice of the European Union, in particular, has led to it becoming a metonym for the institution.
 (Note: See: Used interchangeably with "Luxembourg", referring to the city.)

-As of 31 December 2024, Kirchberg has a population of 10,725 inhabitants, with just under a district possessing Luxembourgish nationality.
+As of 31 December 2025, Kirchberg has a population of 10,982 inhabitants, with just over a quarter possessing Luxembourgish nationality.